 - Post your blog on social media with a picture.
 They get more click-thrus.

 - Consider writing meatier posts less often.
 Consistency is still important but writing 1-2 one-stop-shop kind of posts on a topic may be more appealing to your audience than shorter, daily posts.
 It all depends on your audience but Google likes longer posts.
 Still, you don’t want to change a format your audience enjoys.
+(Here is a huge list of chamber blog topics and ideas.)

 I can give you ideas all day about how to get more blog readers but what it comes down to is creating something of value for your audience.
 You want them to see your chamber blog as a resource that they seek out.
 Posting content just to get words on your site won’t do this.